kdm9/kWIP/README.md

 [hashing](https://en.wikipedia.org/wiki/Hash_function) these k-mers and performing pairwise distance calculation between these sample k-mer hashes.
-We use [`khmer`](https://github.com/dib-lab/khmer) from the DIB lab, UC Davis to hash sequencing reads. `KWIP` calculates the distance between samples, in an efficient manner, and generates a distance matrix which may be used by downstream tools.
+We use [`khmer`](https://github.com/dib-lab/khmer) from the DIB lab, UC Davis to hash sequencing reads. `KWIP` calculates the distance between samples in a computationally efficient manner, and generates a distance matrix which may be used by downstream tools.
+The power of `kWIP` comes from the weighting applied across different hash values, which decreases the effect of erroneous, rare or over-abundant k-mers while focusing on k-mers which give the most insight into the similarity of samples.

 More detail will be added here soon.